apache/brooklyn-server/utils/common/src/main/java/org/apache/brooklyn/util/yoml/sketch.md

   serialization:

   # given `- name` rewrite as `- { top-level-field: name }`, which will then be further rewritten
-  - type: convert-primitive-to-map
+  - type: convert-from-primitive
     key: top-level-field

   # alternative implementation of above (more explicit, not relying on singleton map conversion)
   # e.g. transforms `- name` to `- { type: top-level-field, field-name: name }`
-  - type: convert-primitive-to-map
+  - type: convert-from-primitive
     key: field-name
     defaults:
       type: top-level-field